Bitcoin soars past $100,000 ahead of possible early action on crypto by Trump

 The highly volatile nature of cryptocurrencies as well as their use by criminals, scammers and rogue nations, has attracted plenty of critics, who say the digital currencies have limited utility and often are just Ponzi schemes.

-Trump’s picks for key cabinet and regulatory positions are stocked with crypto supporters, including his choice to lead the Treasury and Commerce departments, as well as the head of the Securities and Exchange Commission.
+Trump’s picks for key cabinet and regulatory positions are stocked with crypto supporters, including his choice to lead the Treasury and Commerce departments and the head of the Securities and Exchange Commission.

-Key industry players are throwing a first ever "Crypto Ball” Friday evening, which promised on its website to include “an elite lineup of musical entertainment” to celebrate the first “crypto president."
-The event is sold out, with tickets costing several thousand dollars.
+Key industry players held a first ever "Crypto Ball” on Friday to celebrate the first “crypto president."
+The event was sold out, with tickets costing several thousand dollars.

 Here’s a look at some detailed action Trump might take in the early days of his administration: